asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Reference/Output Format Specification/Metadata Schema/Metadata Schema.md

 For code-heavy documents, the metadata includes language (e.g., "python"), has_syntax_highlighting (True when language is specified), and potentially has_imports or has_comments.
 The content_type is set to "code", and the chunk may have a larger size due to code block preservation.

 For table-heavy documents, the metadata includes row_count, column_count, and has_header.
 Additional fields like has_column_alignment may indicate whether the table has alignment specifications.
 The content_type is set to "table", and the chunk preserves the complete table structure.
+When multiple related tables are detected, the metadata will include is_table_group=True and table_group_count indicating the number of tables in the group.

 ```mermaid
 flowchart TD